Creation

 Owns approval, review cycle, and controlled changes.

-How Much Detail Is Enough?
+How Much Detail Should an SOP Include?

 Enough detail means a trained teammate can complete the task without asking the author for help.
 Too much detail means the SOP is explaining obvious basics or duplicating what the software already enforces.